darinz/DL/02_Neural_Network/01_perceptrons.md

 > If you plot the data points and the decision boundary, the perceptron tries to adjust the weights so that all points of one class are on one side of the line, and all points of the other class are on the other side.

 ### Vector Notation

+> **Annotation:** Vector notation is not just mathematical elegance—it allows for efficient computation on modern hardware (think GPUs and matrix libraries like NumPy, PyTorch, TensorFlow).

 Using vector notation, the perceptron can be written more compactly: